hgcl/gatsby-garden/literature-notes.md

 1. One literature note represents one atomic idea.
 2. It should be written in your own words.
 3. Write it in a way that you would understand it in 10 years.
-4. Always include references inline (Ahrens, 2017, pp.110) and at the end of your note (eg. *Ahrens, S. (2017).
+4. Always include references inline (Ahrens, 2017, pp.110) and at the end of your note (e.g. *Ahrens, S. (2017).
 How to take smart notes: One simple technique.*)

 ---
 Reference: [[§zettelkasten-method-2020]]